What is ABC Analysis in Inventory Management?

 1. Manage Suppliers Better

-Always rank suppliers by the importance of their items.
+Rank suppliers based on the importance of their items.
 Spend more time with Category A suppliers to secure better terms, faster deliveries, and more reliability.
 For Category C suppliers, use automated communication or cost-effective options.

 2. Prioritize Sales and Marketing